KStateMachine/kstatemachine/docs/pages/testing.md

 ## Logging

-You can enable internal state machine logging on your platform.
+You can enable internal state machine logging on your platform. `StateMachine.Logger` is a `fun interface` whose single method receives a **lazy** `() -> String` — the message is only evaluated if the logger actually uses it, avoiding string construction overhead when logging is disabled.

 On JVM: